U of T smoke-free policy: frequently asked questions

 This policy applies to all property owned by U of T, including but not limited to the St. George, Mississauga and Scarborough campuses.

-Federated colleges on St. George Campus (St. Michael’s College, Trinity College and Victoria College) and theological colleges (Wycliffe College, Knox College and Regis College) are also moving towards a smoke-free environment.
+Yes, the federated colleges on St. George Campus (St. Michael’s College, Trinity College and Victoria College) and theological colleges (Wycliffe College, Knox College and Regis College) are also smoke-free environments.

 Where can I smoke?

-When the policy is in effect, you must do so off U of T property or in designated smoking areas that have been created under the transitional provisions of the policy.
+You must do so off U of T property or in designated smoking areas that were created under the transitional provisions of the policy.

 - Hart House Circle